Technical Debt

 4. Observability as Interest Payments

-Aligns with: The Corollary of Invisible Risk
+Aligns with: The Principle of Invisible Risk

 If we choose to ship a sub-optimal solution to move fast, we must pay the "interest" in the form of higher observability.